cosmos/sdk-tutorials/onboarding/1-introduction-blockchain/networks-and-protocols.md

 The most basic attribute of a network is the ability to transfer data between computers.
 Let us briefly recall how that process works.

-Imagine two computers that are connected to each other and have access to two different databases:
+Imagine two computers that are connected and have access to two different databases:

 1. Computer A sends a request for a set of information that is located on another computer.
 2. Computer B accesses its database, querying for the data Computer A asked for.
 3. Computer B retrieves the data and compiles a document.
 4. Computer B sends the document to Computer A.
-5. Computer A receives the document and interprets the data, perhaps storing it in its own database or executing a series of actions.
+5. Computer A receives the document and interprets the data, perhaps storing it in its database or executing a series of actions.

 In general, an encode-decode sequence happens on the two computers to **synchronize data between machines**.
-First, a sequence of characters is *encoded* in a specialised format, send, and then *decoded* by reversing the process.
+First, a sequence of characters is *encoded* in a specialized format, send, and then *decoded* by reversing the process.

 <HighlightBox type="info">